MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Font face

-Name of the font face used in the profile.
+This is the name of the font face used in the profile.
 The Terminal will try to fallback to Consolas if this can't be found or is invalid.
-For other variants of the default font, Cascadia Code, visit the [Cascadia Code GitHub repository](https://github.com/microsoft/cascadia-code).
+To learn about the other variants of the default font, Cascadia Mono, visit the [Cascadia Code page](./../cascadia-code.md).

 **Property name:** `fontFace`